 In the shade of a gated courtyard in Haiti, a small group of women gathers together at a long thin table filled with crafting supplies.
 In the middle of the table is a kaleidoscope of colors – red, blue, green, yellow – an endless rainbow of star-shaped figures, topped with bright red ribbons.
 It’s hard to imagine these festive ornaments started out as discarded cereal boxes.
 Even more amazing are the stories behind the hands that made them.

-Johana’s story is just one of the many stories from the sisterhood of women whose hands roll discarded cereal boxes into jewelry and home décor, like our Stars of Haiti ornaments.
-Their lives are as unique and colorful as the stars they craft.
+Each woman’s life is as unique and colorful as the stars she crafts.
 But each one is a story of dignity and hope overcoming the darkness of poverty and lack.
 Each one is a story of women, who once felt discarded, unwanted, and worthless discovering purpose, community, and value.

-These women’s lives were forever changed – not by charity – but by opportunities to provide for themselves and their families through dignified work.
-Each Stars of Haiti purchase helps Shelley open the gate of opportunity for another woman, like Johana, to walk out of lifelong poverty and fear… into a new life filled with new possibilities and hope.
+These women’s lives have been forever changed – not by charity – but by opportunities to provide for themselves and their families through dignified work.
+Every purchase of their upcycled cereal box designs helps open the gate of opportunity for another woman to walk out of lifelong poverty and fear… into a new life filled with new possibilities and hope.